cook-jeremy/StarRatingAPI/README.md

 .ratingStyle(.circle)
 ```

-To facilitate easy modification of an existing style rather than implementing an entirely new one, we provide an additional initializer:
+To facilitate easy modification of an existing style rather than implementing an entirely new one, we provide an additional initializer for `Rating`:
 ```swift
 extension Rating {
     public init(configuration: RatingStyleConfiguration, index: Int) }
 ```

-This initializer is particularly useful for custom rating styles that aim to modify the existing style rather than implementing an entirely new one.
-For instance, the `RedBorderRatingStyle` below adds a red border to the rating while retaining the rating's current style:
+For example, the `RedBorderRatingStyle` below adds a red border to each rating symbol while retaining the rating's current style:
 ```swift
 struct RedBorderRatingStyle: RatingStyle {
     func makeBody(configuration: RatingStyleConfiguration, index: Int) -> some View {